 Risk Factors for Nursing Home Infections

 Frail elderly persons in nursing homes have a higher risk of developing all sorts of infections compared to the rest of the population.
-Specific risk factors include:
+Specific risk factors and complications of immobility include:

 How Many Nursing Home Infections Occur in the U.S. Every Year?